-The national park surrounding Sal Salis is a place of rugged limestone ranges, breathtaking deep canyons and 50km of pristine beaches.
+The national park surrounding Sal Salis is a place of rugged limestone ranges, breath-taking deep canyons and 50km of pristine beaches.
 It covers some 50,581 hectares and its northern boundary is just 40km from Exmouth.
-Wildlife is abundant with a variety of birds, emus, euros and red kangaroos commonly sighted.
+Wildlife is abundant with a variety of birds, emus, euros and Red Kangaroos commonly sighted.
 Cape Range offers a variety of attractions and activities for visitors interested in the natural environment.

 Over 700 caves are catalogued in the Ranges and it is likely that many remain undiscovered.
 There are numerous gorges that provide a haven for wildlife and contain rare and unusual flora.
 A beautiful array of wildflowers can be seen in late winter including Sturt Desert Peas and the beautiful Bird Flower.

 Exmouth Gulf lies between North West Cape and the main coastline of Western Australia, it is a rich marine environment and a nursery for humpback whales, dugong and turtles.
-The mangrove systems on the eastern margins are areas of high primary productivity feeding and restocking both the Gulf and the famed nearby Ningaloo Reef.
+The mangrove systems on the eastern margins are areas of high primary productivity feeding and restocking for both the Gulf and the famed nearby Ningaloo Reef.
 The Gulf sustains one of Western Australia’s largest prawn fisheries, managed by the Kailis Fishing Group, which operates under license from the Western Australian Government.